 Detective Conan (名探偵コナン)

 With a captivating narrative and a touch of mystery, Detective Conan is a fantastic choice for those who want to learn Japanese while having fun.
 The story follows Shinichi Kudo, a young detective who, after being poisoned, is transformed into a child.
-Under the pseudonym Conan Edogawa, he continues to solve cases while keeping his identity a secret.
+Under the pseudonym Conan Edogawa, he continues solving cases while keeping his identity a secret.

 Yotsubato! (よつばと!)